genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/readmore-article.md

 ---

 ## Overview
-readmore article full screen is opened when `read more` indication is selected on the incoming message.
+Article page is presented when the `read more` indication is selected on the incoming message.
-The selected article is fully displayed.
-The articles channels and feedback component are also available on the displayed screen.
+The article's channels and feedback components are also available on the displayed screen.
 {: .overview}

 ## UI configurations